 13 SAVILE PROSSER (1841-??), a son, born at Fintray on 19 February 1841 and baptized on 28 February.

 15 HUGH PROSSER (1845-??), born at Fintray on 16 January 1845 and baptized on 18 February.
 On 3 June 1865, he married Jane Morrison at Monymusk.
 Jane died on 17 September 1896.
 She is buried with Hugh at Hatton of Fintray.
-In 1881, he was a general labourer at Middlefield, Blackhall Road, Inverurie, with six children:
+In 1871, the family were at Cranbog Cottar House, Old Machar, and Hugh was an agricultural labourer.
+In 1881, he was a general labourer at Middlefield, Blackhall Road, Inverurie.
+There were at least eight children:

 16 BARBARA PROSSER (1846-??), baptized at Fintray on 10 May 1846.

-Isabella had been baptised at Keithall and Kinkell on 14 March 1809.
+Isabella had been baptized at Keithhall and Kinkell on 14 March 1809.
 She was the daughter of Alexander Ririe of Keithhall and Elspet Pirie.

 Isabella died.
 On 9 August 1856, John remarried, to Innes Berry at Leochel-Cushnie.

 In 1881 John was farming 60 acres at Lochhead of Skene.
 Their son, Arthur, aged 23, was living with them, along with his wife Mary and baby children Arthur and John.
 John died on 7 October 1883.
+Innes lived on at Lochhead of Skene, and died on 22 October 1896.
 John and Isabella had issue:

 3 WILLIAM PROSSER (1839-??), born in Fintray on 28 August 1839 and baptized on 16 September.
 In 1881 he was a domestic coachman, and living at 21 Summer Street, Old Machar, Aberdeen, with his wife Elizabeth Lawson, from Durris in Kincardine.
 They had married on 23 December 1865 at Banchory-Ternan in Kincardine.

 4 HELEN PROSSER (1841-1911), born in Fintray on 19 June 1841 and baptized on 13 July.
 On 24 December 1859, she married James Ewing at Monymusk.
-They had a son, but Helen was widowed.
-She married William Davie on 11 December 1863 at Chapel of Garioch.
+He was a journeyman carpenter.
+They had a son, but before he was born, James contracted a fever and after three weeks he died at Boatleys in Chapel of Garioch, aged 31.
+He was buried at Monymusk.
+Helen remarried, to William Davie on 11 December 1863 at Chapel of Garioch.
+(They had perhaps met at Craigievar, in Leochel-Cushnie.)
 She died on 10 January 1911 at Breda, Alford, and is buried in Fintray.
 From her first husband, she had a son:

 4.1 JAMES EWING (1860-19??), born on 22 October 1860 at Chapel of Garioch.
 He emigrated to the United States in 1890, settling in Illinois.